cmurphy580/NBA-App/README.md

 # NBA App

-My first React project using the YouTubeAPI.
+My first React project using the YouTube API.